 Chicago, IL 60664-1070

-Visit the local currency exchange website or call for hours and locations.
+Local Currency Exchange for Standard Certificates Requests: Visit the local currency exchange website or call for hours and locations.
 A $5.00 surcharge applies for records obtained through the exchange.

-Ordering Wallet Marriage Certificates
+Ordering Wallet Certificates of Marriage

 Ordering wallet marriage certificates can be done in 2 ways:

-Visit any of these Cook County Clerk’s office locations.
+In Person Requests for WalletCertificates: Visit any of these Cook County Clerk’s office locations.
 Same-day delivery available only at the downtown office.

-Same process as when ordering the standard certificates.
+Mail Requests for WalletCertificates: Same process as when ordering the standard certificates.

 Ordering Commemorative Certificates